A level and equivalent

 What kit/uniform do I need?

 - To be empowered.
-Students taking Further Mathematics are challenged, but students overwhelmingly find it to be an enjoyable, rewarding, stimulating and empowering experience.
+Studying Further Mathematics is challenging but students overwhelmingly find it to be an enjoyable, rewarding, stimulating and empowering experience.

 - To get on.
 Studying Mathematics and Further Mathematics helps to make the transition to mathematically rich university degree courses easier and offer skills desired by employers.